City Dispatch: Kisumu, Kenya

 The Manyatta GS&L program has had a powerful influence on participants by rendering financial services accessible – for many group members, for the first time.
 Beneficiaries have cited significant anticipated gains in their household incomes and have already made use of recent loans to expand their own businesses and provide for their families.
 Having demonstrated its advantages for participants and the community as a whole, MCI-Kisumu’s GS&L program is slated not only to continue in Manyatta after MCI’s close, but also to expand – signaling a powerful program, indeed.

 Streetlights Installed in Nima East, Responding to Girls’ Forum

 Earlier this year we reported on a forum MCI helped facilitate for girls in the Nima-Maamobi East neighborhood of Accra, Ghana, moderated by MCI partner Volunteers in Community Empowerment, or VOiCE.
 Participants discussed issues of concern in their community, proposing, among other things, that streetlights be installed to improve nighttime safety.

 On October 20, MCI-Accra Project Manager Joe Melara and our VOiCE colleagues helped install 20 community streetlights in Nima East, after touring the neighborhood together with the local Accra Metropolitan Assemblyman to determine where they should be placed.
 We are confident that the lights will contribute to residents’ improved sense of security, making it easier for girls and women to return home from school and work after dark.

-Also in October, with MCI’s support, VOiCE hosted an ICT Training seminar for NIma-Maamobi girls and young women, all of whom received certificates of completion from Accra’s National Vocational Training Institute.
+Also in October, with MCI’s support, VOiCE hosted a three-day ICT Training seminar for 20 Nima-Maamobi young women between the ages of 15 and 20, during which they learned the basics of word processing, typing, Internet browsing and creating PowerPoint presentations.
+At the end of the seminar, the girls received certificates of completion from Accra’s National Vocational Training Institute.